Author: Gilbert Hunter

 For a study to be successful, data collected must be correct and complete.
 To be correct and complete, forms must be well planned with meticulous attention to detail.
 They must comply with the study protocol, and record its detail.
 And, they must also comply with regulatory requirements, such as those defined by the FDA.

-Over the last 20 years, with improvements in technology, there’s been a move towards using cloud-based systems.
-That’s using eCRFs and Electronic Data Capture systems (EDCs).
+Over the last 20 years, with improvements in technology, there’s been a move towards creating and maintaining eCRFs using cloud-based systems.
 While a lot of organizations have embraced this change and witnessed the benefits, many are reluctant to get on board.

 Organizations like having a familiar process.
-They’re under time pressure to get studies done and dusted.
-Moving to a cloud-based system is a lot of change and causes uncertainty.
+They’re under time pressure to get studies live and meet the first patient in (FPI).
+Moving to a cloud-based system involves huge changes and can cause uncertainty.
 So it’s a risky undertaking.
-On top of that, there are a few misconceptions that put organizations off.
+On top of that, there are a few misconceptions that deter organizations.

 Here are 3 misconceptions around moving to a cloud-based system:

-- Using paper CRFs for studies is more cost effective.
+- Using traditionally-designed CRFs for studies is more cost effective.

 “There’s a low clinical study start-up cost and no monthly license fees to pay.
-A lot of training is needed to be able to switch to EDC, and use eCRFs.”
+A lot of training is needed to be able to switch to cloud-based systems and use eCRFs.”

-- Data stored on paper is safer in a secure centralized location.
+- Data stored on text documents or spreadsheets is safer as it’s in a secure centralized location.

 “Using a secure centralized location, like a vault, keeps data safe.”